kaiw1atcmu/kaiw1atcmu.github.io/index.md

 ---
-title: "Welcome to my Weblogs!"
+title: "Welcome To My Research Blogs!"
-keywords: welcome, welcome to weblogs
+keywords: welcome, research blogs
 date: 2019-11-06 19:39:02 -0800
 last_updated: December 26, 2020
 sidebar: mydoc_sidebar
 ---

 <img src="{{ "images/windows10_desktop.jpg" }}" alt="Windows 10 Desktop"/>
-_Figure 1: My Perspective on Scientific Research._
+_Scientific Research Is More Like A Long Journey in Solitude._

 ## How Is Research Formally Defined?
 In some universities, *research* might probably be define in this way: